xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 	- The CA issues certificates to components such as pods, services, and nodes, allowing them to securely communicate with each other.
 	- The CA also verifies the identity of these components by checking their certificates.
 - **Users and Groups** in Kubernetes are typically **managed externally** through mechanisms such as **client certificates signed by a Certificate Authority (CA) or tokens** that can be obtained from an external source.
-	- These external sources provide the necessary credentials to authenticate users and authorize access to cluster resources.
+	- These external sources **provide the credentials to authenticate users and authorize access to cluster resources**.
 - **ClusterRole** defines a **set of permissions that can be applied to resources across the entire cluster**, rather than being limited to a specific namespace.
 This allows for more flexible and powerful role-based access control (RBAC) configurations.
 - **Permissions** are **assigned to users through their membership in a group or by being explicitly mentioned in a RoleBinding or ClusterRoleBinding**.
 	- A **ClusterRoleBinding grants the permissions** defined in a **ClusterRole to a user or group for all namespaces in the cluster**.